Skip to navigation Skip to content

 • be studying in a tertiary (including VET) course, and

-• maintain a study load/EFTSL of 75% across that period or academic year, and either:
+• maintain a study load of 75% or approved concessional study load across that period or academic year, and either:

-• be able to enrol in all study periods included in the aggregation assessment at the commencement of the defined enrolment period, or
+• be able to enrol in all study periods included in the aggregation assessment at the start of the enrolment period, or

-• be undertaking a subject/unit that runs across the entire enrolment period
+• be undertaking a subject/unit that runs across the entire aggregation/enrolment period

 • contains all subjects/units that an education provider will allow the student to enrol in, at or before the beginning of the first subject/unit

-• commences from the start of the first subject/unit in the aggregation assessment.
-It concludes at the end of the last subject/unit.
-The enrolment period can be:
+• starts from the start of the first subject/unit in the aggregation/enrolment period.
+It finishes at the end of the last subject/unit.
+The aggregation/enrolment period can be:

 • more than one semester or trimester, or